Our rating(3.5/5)

 Commitment None

-Transaction fees are low at 0.8% + 2p for domestic Visa and Mastercard consumer debit and credit cards, but high for premium, corporate, commercial and non-UK cards at 2.6% + 2p.
-If you decide to refund a transaction, the transaction fees are retained by Revolut, though no other refund fee is applied.
+With a Business account, transaction fees are low at 0.8% + 2p for domestic Visa and Mastercard consumer debit and credit cards, but high for premium, corporate, commercial and non-UK cards at 2.6% + 2p.
+Domestic consumer Amex cards cost 1.7% + 2p.

 Chargebacks cost £15, should a customer dispute a transaction.
 Next-day payouts in your Revolut account are free.